Ready to book that trip to New York City?

 10. Explore Chinatown.
 Canal is the main street.
 Head east and the off-shoot streets house restaurants, parks and small Chinese grocery marts.
 Nearest Subway: Canal Street

 Oh Mama Mia!
 If you’re looking for a bit of pasta, canoli and a little Italian flavor, then Little Italy has got a lot of character for you.
 It’s the hub of Italian restaurants and delis.
 If you’re in the city during September then check out the San Gennaro Festival, one of the liveliest religious festivals in Manhattan.
 Little Italy stretches from Mulberry Street to Chinatown.

 12. Explore Little Italy.
+Much of it is on Mulberry Street, with a couple of off-shoot streets.
 Nearest Subway: Canal Street

-14. Soho for Shopping.
+14. Shopping.
 Subways: Spring St, Prince St., Broadway-Lafayette

-15. Soho Cobblestone streets (Mercer, Greene, Bond & Wooster Streets)
+15. Soho’s famous cobblestone streets and most filmed neighborhood (Mercer, Greene, Bond & Wooster Streets)

-If you’re looking for upscale small boutiques with a bit of old money charm or a cafe to brunch at, the West Villlage holds a quiet and subdued atmosphere.
+If you’re looking for upscale small boutiques with a bit of old money charm or a quiet brunch cafe with an air of upper class, the West Villlage holds a quiet and subdued atmosphere.